 9. You say, "Yes, it is inconsistent with the last article: It cannot consist with salvation from sin."
-I answer, It will perfeetly well consist with salvation from sin, according to that fectly well consist with salvation from sin, according to that definition of sin, (which I apprehend to be the scriptural definition of it,) a voluntary transgression of a known law.
-"Nay, but all transgressions of the law of God, whether voluntary or involuntary, are sin: For St. John says, 'All sin is a transgression of the law.'"
+I answer, It will perfectly well consist with salvation from sin, according to that fectly well consist with salvation from sin, according to that definition of sin, (which I apprehend to be the scriptural defini-tion of it,) a voluntary transgression of a known law.
+"Nay, but all transgressions of the law of God, whether voluntary or involuntary, are sin: For St. John says, 'All sin is a transgres-sion of the law."
 True, but he does not say, All transgression of the law is sin.
 This I deny: Let him prove it that can.
 To say the truth, this is a mere strife of words.
-You say none is saved from sin in your sense of the word; but I do not admit of that sense, because the word is never so taken in saved from sin, in my sense of the word.
-And this is the sense wherein the word sin is over and over taken in Scripture.
+You say none is saved from sin in your sense of the word; but I do not admit of that sense, because the word is never so taken in Science.
+And were compared dony the possibility of heing saved from \sin , in my sense of the word.
+And this is the sense wherein the word \sin is over and over taken in Scripture.